Ladybug Facts for Kids Preschool Ideas

 Ladybugs are a wonderful beneficial for the vegetable garden.
 If you buy ladybugs for your garden, they will fly away if they don’t find a food source.
 You can attract them with water sources and places for them to hide and hibernate such as piles of brush, leaves, and piles of sticks or wood.
 You can also build a home for ladybugs.

 Ladybugs hibernate together in bunches for warmth.
 They don’t come out of hibernation until it is 60 degrees or above.
+This is so interesting and I think it makes really cool ladybug facts for kids.

-Facts about ladybug lifecycle
+Interesting facts about ladybug lifecycle

 The adult ladybug lays an egg.
 In 3 to 10 days it will hatch into a larva which looks like a tiny alligator.
 It stays in the larval stage for about a month.
 Next, the larvae pupate by making a small casing like a cocoon for a butterfly.
 They attach to a vertical surface and make the change.
 This takes about 15 days.
 They hang there until they emerge as an adult.